JamesCalingo/sportventures/posts/2025-08-20_wargatemen.md

 ---

-### ON DECK:

-I reach WAY back into the archives for a little something special.

----

 [^1]: This also means that, based on what I remember about Cape Cod’s laws, Wareham is the only team in the league that can sell bottled water…the other teams sell water in cans.
-[^2]: The book was about the Whitecaps and their 2024 season (in which they actually missed the playoffs), and the author was visitng the park that day - I got to speak with him for a little bit as I arrived over an hour before the game started, and his presence is partially why I bought the book.